aimir/bbchallenge-seed-reproduction/README.md

 This code is designed to replicate and verify the work done in [bbchallenge-seed](https://github.com/bbchallenge/bbchallenge-seed), to generate a database of undecided 5-state Turing machines.

-The results I had agree with those of the original repository completely - it found the exact same `88,664,064` undecided machines as the original repository.
+The results I had agree with those of the original repository completely - it found the exact same `88,664,064` undecided machines as the original repository, as well as the same total number of machines enumerated.
+To be more accurate, the original repository has `125,479,953` while this one has `125,479,954` - but the difference is due to the fact that this code also counts the first machine `1RB---------------------------` in that number, while the original repository doesn't.

 ## The Contents of this Repository